Cooperative Agreement | Local Improvement District | Private Contractor

 We will also develop per parcel cost estimates.
 Usually, the Board assigns cost shares based on the benefits to each parcel.
 If you benefit more, you will pay more than others.
 People who own multiple properties pay a share for each property.

 Construction usually happens over two or more weeks in July or August.
 We guarantee the work for one year.
-After that, we maintain the road based on our Road Maintenance Priority Matrix.

 After construction, we will ask the Board to decide on assessments for each parcel.
 Invoices are then sent to each property owner.